 Finishing a bad song won't take long if you correct some of your mistakes.
 And the confidence that comes from completing something outweighs the time it takes to create it, even if it ends up being thrown away.

 I used to sit on great ideas because I could tell that they wouldn't come out perfect.
 I could have used those ideas down the road but I shelved them, thinking I would salvage the song someday.

 Now, I finish everything fast and steal what works.
 That's how you build an enormous swipe file that never runs dry.

-In the Speed Songwriting System, I take people through an 8 week process finishing 2 or more songs a week.
-By the end, an album's worth of music later, even if only a few of the songs are keepers, the rest are rungs on the ladder to much better writing.
+In the Speed Songwriting System, I show people how to finish songs in a single sitting without any writer's block.
+A dozen song later, even if only a few of the songs are keepers, the rest are rungs on the ladder to much better writing.